isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 **See also**: [Discussion of implicit conversions](#Ro-conversion)

+##### Note

+Copy and move constructors should not be made explicit because they do not perform conversions.
+Explicit copy/move constructors make passing and returning by value difficult.

 ##### Enforcement

 (Simple) Single-argument constructors should be declared `explicit`.
 Good single argument non-`explicit` constructors are rare in most code based.
 Warn for all that are not on a "positive list".